iamshihab2020/omnicore-web/omnicore-backend/README.md

 OmniCore uses a multi-tenant approach with the following characteristics:

-- Each restaurant/business is a tenant
+- Each restaurant/business is a tenant identified by a human-readable slug
 - Users can belong to multiple tenants with different roles
 - Each tenant has its own menu, inventory, orders, etc.
 - Common functionality is shared across tenants
+- Requests include an `X-Tenant-Slug` header to specify the tenant context

+For detailed documentation on the multi-tenant architecture, see [multi-tenant-architecture.md](docs/multi-tenant-architecture.md).

 ## Authentication Flow